Recommended exhibitions in Venice

 Which exhibitions to visit in Venice?
 Some people miss the fervor, the excitement that the Venice Biennale brings with its enormous artistic offerings, with the possibility of spending entire days immersed in art rushing from one exhibition to the next, let’s face it, sometimes in a very tiring way, there are instead many exhibitions that can be visited in Venice.
 It is not only during the seven months of the Biennale of Art and Architecture that Venice becomes one of the favorite places for international artists and curators to exhibit and complement its natural beauty and culture, with the added value of also hosting many exhibitions, especially of contemporary art, but the artistic offer is always wide.
 Here is my personal guide to the exhibitions you can visit in Venice in 2025.
 This guide is also designed for those who do not normally frequent modern and contemporary art.
 The list of exhibitions you can visit in Venice will also be updated periodically.
-In the list of exhibitions to visit, next to the title is marked those that have already endedor have not yet begun.
+If you wish to notify me of an event or for invitations, please write to postamaster@veniceartguide.it

 Exhibitions in museums and galleries